graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/serialization.md

 * [GraphQL.NewtonsoftJson](https://www.nuget.org/packages/GraphQL.NewtonsoftJson), for use with the `Newtonsoft.Json` library

 These two projects have very similar classes and extension methods available.
-There are two notable differences between the two libraries.
+There are two notable differences between the two serialization engines.
 First, the `Newtonsoft.Json` library does not provide asynchronous serialization or deserialization methods.
 Due to this reason, the async `GraphQL.NewtonsoftJson` serialization helper actually performs synchronous calls on the underlying stream when writing the JSON output.
 This is significant when hosting the service via ASP.NET Core, as it is required to specifically allow synchronous